 Assure accountability to DDD management and stakeholders for decreasing crime and the perception of crime Downtown.

-Private Security Unit
+Private Patrol Unit

 In addition to the DDD NOPD detail, Pinnacle provides armed, uniformed officers and a marked vehicle to patrol Downtown from 4pm to 8am, seven days a week.